-Since various cars use this gear we wont get into how to take the cluster apart in the tutorial.
+Since various cars use this gear we wont get into how to take the cluster apart in this tutorial.
 This is assuming you have already gotten to it and located the e1 12 tooth gear.
-Pictured below is the gear location on an e30 VDO unit (on motoversion its in a similar location but offset the other way).
+Pictured below is the gear location on an e30 VDO unit (top) and Motometer unit (below).

 Pull the E1 gear off by pulling straight up.
 DO NOT PRY!
 It will probably fall apart if its already not half way gone.
 You will then notice you are left with a brass bushing.
 Our replacement E1 gear does not require this as it fits snugly on the shaft that rotates it.

 You will now use a pair of dikes to bend the brass bushing enough for it to slip out.
 To do this, squeeze lightly on one side of the gear, then rotate it and repeat it again.
 Keep repeating this process until the gear is deformed enough to slip right off.

 Install our new Garagistic e1 gear.
 Put together in reverse order.
 Be sure you have gotten all the old pieces of the gears out so you have no future problems.
 Before closing everything up be sure to run the gears by hand to make sure everything is right and working correctly.